Results of the 1904 New South Wales state election: The Lachlan

 The Lachlan was one of two seats contested by 3 sitting members.
 The district lost parts to Cobar and The Murray and was expanded to absorb part of the abolished seats of Condoublin Grenfell.
 The member for the Lachlan was James Carroll (Progressive) who stood as Independent Liberal Reform candidate.
 The member for Condoublin was Patrick Clara (Labour) who unsuccessfully contested Ashburnum.
 The member for Grenfell was William Holman (Labour) who successfully contested Cootamundra.
 William Ferguson (Liberal Reform) was the Independent Labour member for Sturt while Andrew Kelly (Labour) was the member for the abolished seat of Sydney-Denison.

 Lane Cove

 Lane Cove was a new seat and consisted of parts St Leonards and the abolished seats of Ryde and Willoughby. the member for St Leonards was Edward Clark (Liberal Reform) who unsuccessfully contested that seat as an Independent Liberal Reform candidate.
-The member for Willoughby was Charles Wade (Libberal Reform) who successfully contested Gordon.
+The member for Willoughby was Charles Wade (Liberal Reform) who successfully contested Gordon.
 The member for Ryde was Edward Terry (Independent) who did not contest the election.